-High school seniors: Whether you are waitlisted or rejected by UCSB, the admissions office considers you "not admitted" and allows you to appeal your outcome for a second chance at acceptance.
+High school seniors: If you are rejected by UCSB, the admissions office allows you to appeal your outcome for a second chance at acceptance.
+New in 2021: waitlisted applicants can no longer appeal.

 The UCSB Appeal Process:

-If you feel shocked about being waitlisted or rejected by UC Santa Barbara (UCSB), you're not alone.
+If you feel shocked about being rejected by UC Santa Barbara (UCSB), you're not alone.
 Between UCSB's classes of 2018 and 2022, the university jolted from a moderately selective 44% admit rate to a very selective 32% admit rate.
-The shift happened so suddenly that a UCSB admissions tour guide asserted that UCSB's current freshmen are a remarkably different type of student than UCSB's own seniors.
+The admit rate for the 2020-2021 admissions season dropped further to 27%.
+The shift has happened so suddenly that a UCSB admissions tour guide asserted that UCSB's current freshmen are a remarkably different type of student than UCSB's own seniors.

 Growing more capable of accepting and enrolling a higher caliber of qualified applicants with each passing year, UCSB's "fit" profile isn't what it used to be.
 So, understanding how to stay ahead of this new "fit" profile means everything to the success of your appeal letter.